Mar 05, 2026

 To ensure the conclusion of a contract, performance of a contract, and to accomplish other purposes stated above, we process the following personal data:

-The processing of contact data of the supplier service provider is necessary to execute the contract or order.
+The processing of contact data of the supplier or service provider is necessary to execute the contract or order.
 If the data is not provided, the communication may be considerably impaired.

 Data retention